 The compensation committee has the authority to retain and terminate an independent third-party compensation consultant and to obtain independent advice and assistance from internal and external legal, accounting and other advisors.
-The compensation committee has periodically engaged an independent compensation consultant that reports directly to the compensation committee and advises the compensation committee with respect to compensation trends and best practices, plan design, and the competitiveness of CEO compensation awards.
+Management has periodically engaged an independent compensation consultant that meets with the compensation committee and advises the compensation committee with respect to compensation trends and best practices, plan design, and the competitiveness of CEO compensation awards.

-During 2018, the compensation committee reviewed and considered market data on compensation practices in our industry.
-With respect to the CEO, the compensation committee engaged FW Cook, an independent, external compensation consulting firm, to assist in its evaluation of each element of our CEO's compensation and his total direct compensation and provide recommendations on the CEO's 2018 compensation.
-The compensation committee evaluated Mr. Tyagarajan's total compensation based on benchmarking information prepared by FW Cook in early 2018.
-The peer group used by FW Cook in the materials prepared for the compensation committee was based on the peer group used by Institutional Shareholder Services, or ISS, in its 2017 proxy analysis and benchmark policy voting recommendation report.
-As of December 31, 2017, our revenues ranked near the median and our market capitalization ranked between the 25th percentile and median of the peer group companies used in the ISS report.
-In addition, as of December 31, 2017, our one-year TSR was near the 75th percentile and our three-year TSR was between the median and 75th percentile of that peer group.
+With respect to the CEO, the compensation committee reviews a market study of CEO compensation at least once every three years.
+In early 2021, the compensation committee reviewed a report prepared by FW Cook, an independent, external compensation consulting firm, setting forth FW Cook's evaluation and recommendations regarding CEO compensation for 2021 using 2020 proxy data (the "2021 Report").
+The peer group used by FW Cook in the 2021 Report was based on the peer group used by Institutional Shareholder Services, or ISS, in its 2020 proxy analysis and benchmark policy voting recommendation report for the Company.
+As of January 31, 2021, our revenues ranked at the 60th percentile and our market capitalization ranked between the 25th percentile and median of the peer group companies used in the ISS report.

-Peer Group Companies for the CEO Akamai Technologies, Inc. DST Systems, Inc. MoneyGram International, Inc. Autodesk, Inc. Euronet Worldwide, Inc. Paychex, Inc. Blackhawk Network Holdings, Inc. Fiserv, Inc. Sykes Enterprises, Incorporated Broadridge Financial Solutions, Inc. FleetCor Technologies, Inc. The Western Union Company Cimpress N.V.
-Gartner, Inc. Total System Services, Inc. Citrix Systems, Inc. Global Payments Inc. Worldpay, Inc. Convergys Corporation Jack Henry & Associates, Inc. CoreLogic, Inc. MAXIMUS, Inc.
+Peer Group Companies for the CEO Akamai Technologies, Inc. Euronet Worldwide, Inc. Block, Inc. Alliance Data Systems Corporation FleetCor Technologies, Inc. Sykes Enterprises, Incorporated Autodesk, Inc. Gartner, Inc. Unisys Corporation Broadridge Financial Solutions, Inc. Jack Henry & Associates, Inc. The Western Union Company CACI International Inc MAXIMUS, Inc. Citrix Systems, Inc. Paychex, Inc. CoreLogic, Inc. Sabre Corporation